Adelost/javascript-serialization-benchmark/README.md

 * BSER: `bser`
 * JSBinary: `js-binary`

-Based on the current benchmark results in this article, the author would rank the top libraries in the following order compared to JSON (given as x times faster at values greater than 1.0, or slower at values below):
+Based on the current benchmark results in this article, the author would rank the top libraries in the following order (higher values are better, measurements are given as x times faster than JSON):

 1. `avsc`: 10x encoding, 3-10x decoding
 2. `js-binary`: 2x encoding, 2-8x decoding